Celebrating Black History & Culture

 Anthony Overton

-In 1958 the Johnson’s began the Ebony Fashion show to raise money for a hospital in New Orleans.
-They soley sought out African-American models and designers to help elevate their community.
+In 1958 the Johnson’s (Eunice and John H. Johnson) began the Ebony Fashion show to raise money for a hospital in New Orleans.
+They solely sought out African-American models and designers to help elevate their community.
 Eunice struggled to find cosmetics that suited the models skin, resorting to mixing a number of foundations to get the right blend to match their hues.

 John H. Johnson (left) Eunice Johnson (right)